metosin/reitit/doc/performance.md

 # Performance

-Reitit tries to be both great in features and be really, really fast.
-Originally the routing was ported from [Pedestal](http://pedestal.io/), but has been mostly rewritten.
+Besides having great features, the goal of reitit is to be really, really fast.
+The routing was originally exported from Pedestal, but since rewritten.

 ![Opensensors perf test](images/opensensors.png)